CLSherrod/clsherrod.github.io/_pages/about.md

 - Github: [github.com/clsherrod](https://github.com/clsherrod)

 ## Behind the Scenes
-This site runs on [plain text markdown format](https://en.wikipedia.org/wiki/Markdown), and my articles are stored in good ol’ markdown format files.
+This site runs on [plain text markdown format](https://en.wikipedia.org/wiki/Markdown), and my articles are stored in good ol’ markdown format text files.
 All this is made possible by [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com).
 I use this theme [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/).

 That’s the scoop, folks.
 Thanks for tuning in!